Torres Strait and Cape York

-About a decade after Kennedy spearing, lots of lives were still being lost, particularly on the ships, and there really was a need for a permanent military establishment to stop the violence.
+About a decade after Kennedy spearing, lots of lives were still being lost, and there was a need for a permanent military establishment to stop the violence.

 The new establishment was built on Somerset Hill, which you can today see in the western end of Somerset Beach.